 Having a stock of handle material air-drying is an investment that every homesteader should do it they can.
 From what amounts to a chunk of firewood you can get a valuable resource for next to no money.
 Consider it an investment in future tool needs.

 If your woodworking projects are of a more utilitarian nature you will not want to spend the money on finished hardwood.
 However if you have looked at the stack of 2 x 4’s and the local big box home improvement store you may wonder how can I build anything straight out of this pile of twisted boards generously called lumber.
 Generally they also have too high a moisture content to be considered stable.
 You can however get something usable at a decent price with a little planing ahead.
 The key is buying ahead of time and properly stacking.
+Shaping entails purchase of lumber, which is an integral part for which tools are available in the market.
+Since a table saw uses sharp cutters made of hard metal, quality wouldn’t remain a question.
+Various other options would also be available, which you can check online or in a nearby store.

 This will require a little space but your best bet is to buy wide and long boards and then store them stacked and “sticker-ed”.
 Find the best looking boards that are 2″ x 8″ or wider and 12′ long.
 Then stack them starting with a level platform with small boards, or stickers, running across the boards between each layer.
 You want airflow around all sides of each board so it can dry as evenly as possible.
 It also helps to have weights on top of the pile to keep it flat while it dries.